 Named one of the best theatrical productions of 2018 by Time, The Hollywood Reporter and The Washington Post, Twelfth Night is a joyful musical adaptation of Shakespeare’s classic romantic comedy about mistaken identity and self-discovery.

 Twelfth Night tells the gender-bending story of Viola, a young heroine who washes up on the shores of Illyria, disguises herself as a man, and experiences living, loving and being loved in wholly unexpected ways.
 The perspective shift at the core of the show is captured in the lyrics of its final number, which encourages us to “see through the eyes of another, hear through the ears of somebody else.”
 With a rousing score comprising jazz-funk numbers, R&B ballads, and buoyant showstoppers, The Public’s Twelfth Night retains the beauty of Shakespeare’s language and while giving the play a truly contemporary feel.

 Twelfth Night features many memorable characters and a lively ensemble with break-out roles and abundant solo opportunities.
-As part of their training, students cast in ensemble roles will also have the opportunity to rehearse and perform a solo in a student cabaret, open to the public, during the third week of the program.
+As part of their training, students cast in ensemble roles will also have the opportunity to rehearse and perform a solo in a student cabaret.

 2020 Session II